oracle/rwloadsim/rwl/test/TEST.md

 and tablespaces.
 Note that the test user MUST be named rwltest as a large number of test outputs contain the name of the test user.
+If you call it something else, you will get lots of differences.
 After modifying, log in to sqlplus with a user having DBA privileges and execute:
 ```
 @testuser
 ```